 - 1/3 Yard blue stretch for bodice accents: I used confetti dot

 - 3/4 Yard cape fabric: My cape is floor length.
 If you want an extra-long cape you’ll need more fabric.
 I used glitter tulle

 - 1 1/3 Yards skirt fabric: I used tissue lame which I wouldn’t recommend.
 Costume satin would be a better choice

-1. Print out at your pattern at 100%.
+Dress Step 1: Print out your costume pattern at 100%.
 You will need to tape the bodice and sleeve pieces together along the dashed lines.
-Cut your fabric out
+Cut your frozen fabric out.

-2. Lay the front bodice accent piece on top of one of the bodice pieces.
-Baste together along the sides and bottom edge and sew in place along the top edge (you can turn the edges under 1/4″ or just leave them raw)
+Dress Step 2: Lay the front bodice accent piece on top of one of the bodice pieces.
+Baste together along the sides and bottom edge and sew in place along the top edge (you can turn the edges under 1/4″ or just leave them raw).

-3. Fold the tulle in half (it will now be 30″ wide and double thickness).
+Dress Step 3: Fold the tulle fabric in half (it will now be 30″ wide and double thick).
 Sew a basting stitch across the top edge and gather.
 I left some room on each side so the cape wouldn’t end up right under her arms.
 Baste to the top of the back accent.